Mossy1022/Smart-Memos/README.md

 ## Platforms

 - Desktop
-- Mobile (Android only) - Apple had their own audio format that makes everyone's lives more difficult.
+- Mobile (Android only) - Apple has their own audio format (m4a) that makes everyone's lives more difficult.
 Will try to get around this without needing to use another library.

 ## Usage
 Once installed, the Smart Memos Plugin provides an intuitive interface to transcribe your audio files and generate notes.